The College of Education offers numberous certifications both for undergraduate and graduate students and for working professionals.

 For those who already hold a teaching certificate, the following add-on endorsements and certificates are available: Bilingual Certification (12 credit hours), English as a Second Language certification (12 hours), Master Reading Teacher certification (12 hours), and Reading Specialist certification (27 hours).

 Students that hold a master's degree or doctoral degree in an education-related field and have a minimum of 2 years of successful full-time teaching experience may apply for the School Counseling Certificate Program.
 The program involves 15 graduate academic hours over four long semesters.
 Additional requirements include: personal interview, written statement of intent, criminal background check, letters of recommendation from professional school personnel, successful application to The University of Texas at Arlington’s graduate school, and proficiency in both spoken and written English.

 Educational Leadership and Policy Studies Options

 If you have a master’s degree, you may take 21 additional face-to-face hours through our department and earn the credentials needed to become a campus principal or an assistant principal.
 This principal certificate program is fully aligned with the Educational Leadership Constituent Council (ELCC) standards and designed for classroom teachers who want to advance in K-12 education.

-The fully online Superintendent Certificate Program was collaboratively developed by UT Arlington and area school district personnel to ensure that program participants acquire the skills and background information needed to become practicing superintendents.
+The fully online Superintendent Certificate Program was collaboratively developed by UTA and area school district personnel to ensure that program participants acquire the skills and background information needed to become practicing superintendents.
 This non-thesis certificate program (15 hours, six courses) is fully aligned with the Educational Leadership Constituent Council standards and designed for administrators who already have principal certification and a conferred master’s degree and want to advance in the K-12 education arena.

 For more information regarding leadership certificates, please visit the Department of Educational Leadership and Policy Studies.